 Veterinary Physiotherapy Services

-Use this page to learn more about the physiotherapy services offered for both horses and dogs.
-Find out what a treatment entails, what to expect, what is required prior to treatment, and the prices.
+This page outlines the physiotherapy services I provide for both horses and dogs.
+Find out prices and fuel costs, what to expect from the session, what is required prior to treatment, and my electrotherapy services offered.

 SERVICES